Fixed outcome

 Halal or haram?

-The halal question deserves more than a yes-or-no answer from a trading website.
-Many Muslim traders are cautious about binary options because the structure can involve high uncertainty, very short-term speculation, and an all-or-nothing payout.
-Some traders compare it to a fixed-risk contract.
-Others see the short expiry, payout model, and speculative behavior as a serious Sharia concern.
+The halal question deserves more than a quick yes or no from a trading website.
+Many Muslim traders are cautious because binary options can involve high uncertainty, short-term speculation, and an all-or-nothing payout.
+Some people see a fixed-risk contract.
+Others see the short expiry and payout model as a serious Sharia concern.

 If Sharia compliance matters to you, do not rely on a broker badge, a Telegram signal seller, or a short website paragraph.
 Ask a qualified Islamic finance scholar who understands modern online trading products.
 Explain the exact product: the expiry time, payout structure, whether you own any underlying asset, whether leverage or interest is involved, and what happens when the trade expires out of the money.